sikoba/sko-public/docusaurus/docs/register-device.md

 To scan this QR-code:

 - open sikobaPay app on your registered device and tap on the QR code icon <img src="assets/qr-code.png" alt="qr-code icon" width="20" style="margin-bottom: -3px; background: black; "/> in bottom right corner of the [Balance screen](home.md).

+**IMPORTANT**: you should be logged in under the same credentials on both devices: the one that you are using as a registered device and the second that you'd like to register.

 <img src="assets/register-device4.png" alt="register device screen" width="226" height="460" style="display: inline; margin-left: 30px;"/>